scaredyfish/blender-rhubarb-lipsync/README.md

 3. Ensure you are in Pose Mode
 4. Enter a Bone's Name
-5. Enter Name Interger Property Path within selected Bone.
-Found in the Bone's Custom Propeties.
+5. Load and select an Interger Property Path.
+These are found in the Bone's Custom Propeties.

 ![image](https://user-images.githubusercontent.com/86638335/168449804-30681006-0972-466d-9faf-6755a89047ed.png)